 - Copy of “repeat” course form.

-C. REQUESTS FOR STUDENT FOLDERS (See Confidentiality of Files)
+C. REQUESTS FOR ACCESS TO STUDENTS' ACADEMIC FILE (See Confidentiality of Files)

-Students who wish to examine their folders should make an appointment to see their Associate Dean.
+Students who wish to examine their files should make an appointment to see their Associate Dean.

 D. INFORMATION PROVIDED TO DEPARTMENTS